duanebester/clunk/README.md

 # Clunk

-Connecting to Postgres w/ sockets.
+### /kləNGk/

+*noun*

+__A heavy, dull sound such as that made by thick pieces of metal striking together.__

+Talking to Postgres via sockets.
+At this point in time, I'm just experimenting with Clojure; learning core.async.

 ### Running The Tests